 To have reasonable expectations of our children is an important aspect of wise parenting.
 Reasonable expectations leave room for a child to be a child but understand they are on the road to learning to be a mature adult.
 Often I see parents who try to hold their children to a much higher standard than […]

 Homes should be run by parents, not children.
 So many times, however, either the children are in charge or the parents are so eager to be liked, that whatever rules and standards are talked about, few are enforced, especially on a consistent basis.
-Children, whether they are two or 18, feel more confident when […]
+Children, whether they are two or 18, feel more confident when they […]

 1. Tell me something you like about yourself?
 Help your child to focus on her many strengths.
 2. Reinforce the positives.
 Give praise, recognition, a special privilege or increased responsibility for a job well done.
 3. Define limits and rules clearly.
 A family council is an excellent place to discuss, explain and get a sense […]